Holy Himalaya Eco Trek

 8 hours

 Leaving behind the majestic Mount Makalu, we descend on our journey back to Yangri Kharka with a heavy heart.
 It takes about 1.5 hours to reach the Shershong meadow, which is recognisable by a cabin adorned with a bright orange tarp.
-After another hour or two, we return to Langmale, where we can enjoy tea and possibly lunch.
-Continuing our trek, we reach the Merek tea house after 1.15 hours, a perfect spot to relax before the final stretch.
-From Merek, it's a 2 to 3-hour trek through pine trees back to Yangri Kharka, concluding our memorable journey on the Makalu Base Camp Trek Route.
+After another hour or two, we return to Langmale, from where, we can have some tea and maybe lunch.
+Continuing our trek now, we stop for rest in the Merek tea house within 1:15 hours, appropriate for the pre-final stretch of our journey.
+From Merek, we keep trekking downward through the forests of pine, which will lead us back after 2-3 hours to Yangri Kharka, ending the memorable journey in the Makalu Base Camp Trek Route.

 14